ishine/AuxiliaryASR-NB/README.md

 Can be used for other lang, but i used it for Norweagian

-## Current Edits to the orignal repo
+## Current Edits compared to the original repo
 - Switched from CNN to Conformer blocks
 - Added whisper to use transfer learning, but not currently using it
 - Added so that you get GT and predicted sequence is given in wandb with WER score